NukingDragons/hacknum-opus/src/00 - template_ttp.md

 ![image name](./images/Pasted%20image%201.png)
 ```

+Alternatively, use the `fix_links.sh` file in the root of this repo to automatically apply the above change.

 If you need to host a custom or specific file, place it into the `misc-attachments` folder and then link it like so:

 ```md